fletchjp/MERG-Arduino-Software/README.md

  ## Software

- The only software I will keep here are general purpose utilities and simple examples to demonstrate errors.
+ Intially the only software I kept here were general purpose utilities and simple examples to demonstrate errors.

+ I am now expanding that to include some other nonCBUS software which may have CBUS versions elsewhere.

  ### LCDshieldButtonsSerial